ace-design/DEPOSIT/publications/companion.md

   tooled and has been assessed on a smart campus.

 ## Introduction
-The goal of this companion page is to illustrate an implementation of the models handled by the toolchain:
+The goal of this companion page is to illustrate the toolchain with an implementation of example models:
 * the data collection policy (defined in Sec.2)
 * the variability models depicting the sensing infrastructure (Fig 2.)
 * the network topology (Fig. 1)